erichardy/iuem.photorepository/README.rst

 ============
 Plone 4 products to manage Photos repository

-I'm new in plone development and this product is my first product.
+I'm new in plone development and this is my first product.
-So advises, corrections and suggestions are really welcome !
+So advise, corrections and suggestions are really welcome !

-This product has to satisfy a need in my institute (IUEM, Institut Universitaire Européen de la Mer, www-iuem.univ-brest.fr) and was initiated by the communication service.
+This product is meant to satisfy a need at the institute where I work (IUEM, Institut Universitaire Européen de la Mer, www-iuem.univ-brest.fr) and was initiated by the communication service.

 Special Thanks to :
 ===================